microchipgnu/mcplace/README.md

-# place.mcpay.tech
+# MCPlace

 A minimal r/place-inspired pixel canvas with MCP tools, built on Next.js.
-Uses Vercel KV for storage.
+Uses Upstash Redis for storage and event logging.

 ## Running locally